2003 Brazilian Grand Prix: Timekeeping error

 The Jordan team and Whiting discussed the discrepancy with the official timekeeping by timekeepers TAG Heuer and the Fédération Internationale de l'Automobile (FIA) concluded that this was sufficient to warrant an investigation.
 Whiting flew to London from Brazil on the morning of 8 April and launched the internal investigation into the result of the race.
 He was concerned about a possible timekeeping error and asked representatives from TAG Heuer and the three race stewards for the Brazilian Grand Prix, to attend a meeting at the FIA headquarters in Paris on the morning of 11 April as part of compliance with Article 179 (b) of the International Sporting Code.

-Oral arguments and timing evidence were presented to a FIA court in Paris, which, on 11 April, awarded victory to Fisichella.
+Oral arguments as well as timing and video evidence gathered by Jordan were presented to a FIA court in Paris, which, on 11 April, awarded victory to Fisichella.
 McLaren declined to file an appeal.
 This was Fisichella's first Formula One win and the Jordan team's last.
 An unofficial ceremony was arranged for during the next race weekend at Imola, where Räikkönen and Ron Dennis handed over the winning driver's and constructor's trophies to Fisichella and Eddie Jordan.